- 2021-22 Tuition Fees

 - Full-time study

 Full-time students pay the relevant full-time rate (home/overseas) for the academic year of their course.
-The tuition fees invoice will be due for payment in full by the start of the course.
+The tuition fees invoice will be due for payment in full two weeks prior to the start of the course.

 - Part-time study

 Part-time students (including split-study) pay the relevant part-time rate (home/overseas) of each academic year that they are registered.
-The tuition fees are due in full at the start of each academic year.
+The tuition fees are due in full two weeks prior to the start of each academic year.

 - Field trip fees